FAForever/faf-java-api/readme.md

 ### From binary

-Given the number of required configuration values, it's easiest to run the API using `faf-stack`:
+Given the number of required configuration values, it's easiest to run the API using [faf-stack](https://github.com/FAForever/faf-stack):

     docker-compose up -d faf-java-api